(Article medically reviewed by Dr. Zac Hyde M.D)

 Not enough iodine rattling around in our bodies severely restricts our thyroids’ functioning, cutting off the hormones necessary to control metabolism speed.

-And what happens after that?
-We burn fewer calories and store more as fat.
+And why does this happen?
+Because we burn fewer calories and store more as fat when metabolism declines.

 That’s not to say this will happen every time or be readily apparent.